Library Login FAQs

 I used the research databases just last week and now they don't work for me.

 Your account may have expired or your patron information may have been changed.
-Ask your local Alliant library to check your patron account especially your barcode, ID number, expiration date, spelling of your name and the patron type.
-Changing any one of these can affect your access.
+Ask your local Alliant library to check your patron account.
 If you are still getting an error message try deleting the “cookies” and “search history” under your browser’s options.

-How do I activate the barcode on the front of my Alliant OneCard?
+How do I activate the barcode on the front of my Alliant ID card?

 Either contact your library location or fill out the online activation form.
 Activation will take 24-48 hours if you submit the form online.

 How do I get an Alliant ID card with barcode?

 An Alliant ID card may be obtained by visiting your home campus ID card location.